Having a turtle as a pet is refreshing, relaxing, and rewarding.

-Even though this tank has limited space, it can be used for a few years until the turtle grows in size.
+Even though this tank has limited space to swim, it can be used for a few years until the turtle grows in size.
 Apart from that, this kit will be advantageous because of its compact size.
 It can be easy to carry, and it occupies less space in your house.

 - Small and compact size tank

 - Easy to carry and install

 - LED heating bulb